ismrmrd/ismrmrd/doc/README.rst

 Overview
 ---------

 The raw data format combines a mix of flexible data structures (XML header) and fixed structures (equivalent to C-structs).
-A raw data set consist of 2 sections:
+A raw data set consist mainly of 2 sections:

 1. A flexible XML format document that can contain an arbitrary number of fields and accommodate everything from simple values (b-values, etc.) to entire vendor protocols, etc. This purpose of this XML document is to provide parameters that may be meaningful for some experiments but not for others.
 This XML format is defined by an XML Schema Definition file (ismrmrd.xsd).
 2. Raw data section.
 This section contains all the acquired data in the experiment.
 Each data item is preceded by a C-struct with encoding numbers, etc. Following this data header is a channel header and data for each acquired channel.
 The raw data headers are defined in a C/C++ header file (ismrmrd.h)

+In addition to these sections, the ISMRMRD format also specifies an image header for storing reconstructed images and the accompanying C++ library provides a convenient way of writing such images into HDF5 files along with generic arrays for storing less well defined data structures, e.g. coil sensitivity maps or other calibration data.

 Flexible Data Header
 .....................